datracka/learning-analytics/README.md

 # learning analytics

-to learn how google analytics internal work I created an sandbox project.
+to learn how google analytics internals I created an sandbox project.

 It is bound to datracka.com by now ^^